Acceleration of relativistic protons in a solar wind perturbed by a coronal mass ejection: Model and numerical setup

 \subsection{The guiding center equations}

 Hereafter, we consider the motion of 5 GeV protons injected on three selected equatorial field lines in the CME perturbed solar wind described in Section \ref{sec:config}.
 The three field lines, numbered 0, 1, and 2 evolve in time as shown in Figure \ref{fig:SourceLinesT}.
+The corresponding time evolution is also available as an online movie.
 Hence, unlike \cite{houeibib_2025} who considered steady fields, we use the GC equations for the case of time-varying $\bm E$ and $\bm B$ fields.
 In the limit $|\bm v_E|=|\bm{E}\times \bm{b}/B| \ll c$ ($c$ is speed of light), they can be written in the following form:

 with $ {\rm D}_t(*) = \partial_t(*) + (v_{\|}{\bm b} + \bm v_E) \cdot \nabla(*)$.
 Note the factor $q/mc^2$ in (\ref{eq:gca1}) which was mistakenly omitted in equation (1) of \cite{houeibib_2025}.
-In the above equations, the subscripts $\parallel$ and $\perp$ indicate projections parallel and perpendicular to $\bm{B}$. $\bm{R}$ is the particle's guiding centre position, ${\bm v}$ its velocity, $\gamma \equiv 1/\sqrt{1-v^2/c^2}$ its Lorentz factor, $\mu_B\equiv \tfrac{1}{2}m\gamma^2v_{\perp}^2/B $ its magnetic moment, $\bm{b}\equiv{\bm B}/B$, and $\bm{v}_{\rm E} \equiv \bm{E}\times \bm{b}/B$.
+In the above equations, the subscripts $\parallel$ and $\perp$ indicate projections parallel and perpendicular to $\bm{B}$. $\bm{R}$ is the particle's guiding center position, ${\bm v}$ its velocity, $\gamma \equiv 1/\sqrt{1-v^2/c^2}$ its Lorentz factor, $\mu_B\equiv \tfrac{1}{2}m\gamma^2v_{\perp}^2/B $ its magnetic moment, $\bm{b}\equiv{\bm B}/B$, and $\bm{v}_{\rm E} \equiv \bm{E}\times \bm{b}/B$.
 Numerically, particles are advanced in time using the third-order accurate predictor-corrector scheme used by \cite{houeibib_2025} (also see \cite{mignone_2023}) with all fields and derivatives of the fields on the right-hand-side of the above GC equations computed within the MHD code and linearly interpolated from the MHD grid to the particle's position.
-The integration time step $\Delta t$ is given by : $\Delta t = {\rm min} \left( L_B,\lambda_{\|} \right) /c$, where $c$ is the speed of light, $L_B \equiv (|\nabla_{\|} B|/B)^{-1}$ and $\lambda_{\|}$ the scattering mean-free path (see Section \ref{subsec:energySpectra}).
+Fields are also linearly interpolated in time between consecutive MHD snapshots.
+The integration time step $\Delta t$ is given by: $\Delta t = {\rm min} \left( L_B,\lambda_{\parallel} \right) /c$, where $c$ is the speed of light, $L_B \equiv (|\nabla_{\|} B|/B)^{-1}$ and $\lambda_{\parallel}$ the scattering mean-free path (see Section \ref{subsec:energySpectra}).
 Although the structure of the GCA equations is much more complex than that of the full equations of motion, they offer a considerable advantage by eliminating the need for an integration time step smaller than the particle gyration period.
 This approach enables the integration of particle trajectories with higher precision and longer time scales at reduced computational costs.